yao-pkg/pkg/README.md

 ## Advanced

-### exploring virtual file system embedded in debug mode
+### Exploring virtual file system embedded in debug mode

 When you are using the `--debug` flag when building your executable, `pkg` add the ability to display the content of the virtual file system